-Table 1-2 Veritas Access key features
+Veritas Access key features Table 1-2

-Feature Description Multi-protocol access Veritas Access supports the following protocols: Amazon S3 See "About the Object Store server" on page 203.
-CIFS See "About configuring Veritas Access for CIFS" on page 135.
-FTP See "About FTP" on page 190. iSCSI target See "Configuring the iSCSI targets" on page 108.
-NFS See "About using NFS server with Veritas Access" on page 124.
-Oracle Direct NFS See "About using Veritas Access with Oracle Direct NFS" on page 182.
-SMB 3 See "About the CIFS export options" on page 313.
-NFS with S3 See "Multi-protocol support for NFS with S3" on page 210.
-WORM storage for Enterprise Vault Archiving Veritas Access can be configured as WORM primary storage for archival by Enterprise Vault.
+Feature Description Supported protocols Veritas Access includes support for the following protocols: Amazon-compatible S3 See "About the Object Store server" on page 188.
+CIFS See "About configuring Veritas Access for CIFS" on page 133.
+FTP See "About FTP" on page 176. iSCSI target See "Configuring the iSCSI targets" on page 105.
+NFS See "About using the NFS server with Veritas Access" on page 122.
+Multi-protocol support for NFS with S3 See "Multi-protocol support for NFS with S3" on page 195.
+WORM storage for Enterprise Vault Archiving over CIFS Veritas Access can be configured as WORM primary storage for archival by Enterprise Vault.
 Veritas Access is certified as a CIFS primary WORM storage for Enterprise Vault 12.1.
-For more information, see the Veritas Access Enterprise Vault Solutions Guide .
+For more information, see the Veritas Access Solutions Guide for Enterprise Vault .
 WORM support over NFS Veritas Access supports WORM over NFS.
-See "Setting WORM over NFS" on page 244.
+See "Setting WORM over NFS" on page 231.
 Creation of Partition Secure Notification (PSN) file for Enterprise Vault Archiving A Partition Secure Notification (PSN) file is created at a source partition after the successful backup of the partition at the remote site.
-For more information, see the Veritas Access Enterprise Vault Solutions Guide .
+For more information, see the Veritas Access Solutions Guide for Enterprise Vault .
 Managing application I/O workloads using maximum IOPS settings The MAXIOPS limit determines the maximum number of I/Os processed per second collectively by the storage underlying the file system.
-See "About managing application I/O workloads using maximum IOPS settings" on page 251.
+See "About managing application I/O workloads using maximum IOPS settings" on page 238.